 My favorite “Closer To The Heart” video – Rush Through Time (loved that cassette).
 I saw this online then did it – donate $21.12 to the American Cancer Society in Neil’s memory.
 And here’s a good read from someone very important to the band.

 Saturday we went to see Nina perform her songs from Frozen at her last theatre class; later I took Nina to see a rehearsal of The Little Mermaid Jr. also from Lopez, then in the evening we took advantage of Jill’s mom coming down and went to DC to use one of Jill’s Christmas gifts to me: PubPass, where you get a free beer at participating bars.
-We went to Georgetown and started at The Berliner, then hung outside and played Wizards Unite at a fortress because it was close to 60 degrees.
+We went to Georgetown and started at The Berliner where we had deviled eggs and a pretzel with our beers, then hung outside and played Wizards Unite at a fortress because it was close to 60 degrees.
 Then we went to Pizzeria Paradiso Georgetown for more beers and dinner.

 Sunday I made a tribute to my favorite band, as we lost one of the holy trinity this week.
 This one’s for you, Professor.